brendes/didder/MANPAGE.md

 Images are converted to grayscale automatically if the palette is grayscale.
 This produces more correct results.

 Here's an example of all color formats being used: **\--palette \'23,230,100 D24242 135 forestGreen'**

+Alternative, you can write mmcq:N in lieu of color names, where N is a power of two.
+This will use the median cut algorithm to pick the top N colors in the image, and set those as the palette.

 **-r**, **\--recolor** *COLORS*